 Summer is coming and what better time than now to start thinking about your travel plans.
 Despite the weakened pound, many families will be jetting off abroad to Europe or more faraway places like Thailand, yet an increasingly popular option this summer is to embark on an old fashioned road trip.

-If you’ve ever seen the family favourite film, RV, which encapsulates the sense of adventure and bonding to be had on a family road trip – you’ll know this can be an attractive option for families wanting to explore the UK or nearby countries.
+If you’ve ever seen the family favourite film, RV, which encapsulates the sense of adventure and bonding to be had on a road trip with your family – you’ll know this can be an attractive option for families wanting to explore the UK or nearby countries.
+Know more about down payments for a RV.

 It’s now easier and faster than ever to cross the channel – with more and more families taking long distance summer road trips to coastal regions of France and Spain, indeed many people are even looking at property for sale in mougins and other areas in the South of France due to the fast transportation links.